-On the first day of the course, students were introduced to Structure from Motion (SfM) as a means to create a high-resolution three dimensional model.
-Students were also introduced to the concept of ground control for georeferencing the associated model.this use case).
-SfM is a photogrammetric technique that uses overlapping images to construct three-dimensional models with widespread research applications in geodesy, geomorphology, structural geology, and other sub-fields of geology (Passalaequa et al., 2015; Westoby et al., 2012).
-SfM can be collected from a handheld camera or an airborne platform such as an aircraft, tethered balloon, kite, or UAS (unmanned aerial system).
-SfM requires less expensive equipment and less field time, but more processing time, than Terrestrial Laser Scanning (TLS; ground-based lidar).
-Ground control points are key to both georeferenced the model and reducesubfields in the geosciences (Passalacqua et al., 2015; Westoby et al., 2012).
+The objective of the course was for students to learn manual and remote sensing methods of topographic data collection, including 1) GPS/GNSS, 2) SfM, and 3) TLS surveying and airborne lidar use.
+GNSS uses ground-based receivers to trilaterate positions calculated from signals sent by orbiting satellites (to accuracies of a couple centimetres in this use case).
+SfM is a photogrammetric technique that uses overlapping images to construct three-dimensional models with widespread research applications in geodesy, geomorphology, structural geology, and other subfields in the geosciences (Passalacqua et al., 2015; Westoby et al., 2012).
 Lidar also generates three-dimensional models valuable for the same range of applications; but it uses laser scanners to send out thousands of laser pulses per second, measure the return time, and calculate distances.
 Scanners can be ground-based (TLS) or airborne.
 SfM requires less expensive equipment and less field time, but more processing time, than TLS.
 In low-vegetation field areas, SfM can yield similarly valuable high-resolution topographic models with point densities usually hundreds of points per square metre (depending on instrument-to-object distance; Westoby et al., 2012); however, TLS is much more effective in areas with dense vegetation.
 For both methods, ground control points (GCP), usually measured with GNSS, are needed for georeferencing the topographic model.
 For SfM, they are also critical for reducing distortions and errors (James et al., 2019).
-In low vegetation field areas, it can yield a similarly valuable high resolution topographic model applicable to a variety of geologic research questions.
-The resolution can be similar to TLS, with point densities usually hundreds of points per square meter (depending on camera to object distance; Westoby et al., 2012).
 One of the key outcomes for students was to understand the benefits and challenges of each method and how to determine the most valuable in different circumstances.